dmdavis/dotfiles/README.md

 ~/.files/install
 ```

+## Conventions

+I'm trying to follow a few basic coding conventions with the files in this repository.

+* Installation files executed by [dotbot][] should be portable and target /bin/sh so that install will work regardless of shell
+* Z shell plugin files have a *.plug.zsh extension

 ### Thanks

 This project would not be possible without the clever work of the contributors to the many [open-source software](w-oss) tools upon which it is based.